Traces of freedom

 Traces of Freedom

-Traces of Freedom (Trazos de Libertad) is a project developed by the artist and ex-prison guard Carlos Rojas and Foundation Casa Tres Patios that addresses the social reintegration of inmates in prisons through the appropriation of artistic techniques and the dialogues that may arise in the approach to art.
+Traces of Freedom (Trazos de Libertad) is a project developed by the artist and ex-prison guard Carlos Rojas and Foundation Casa Tres Patios that addresses emotional well being, peaceful coexistence and the social reintegration of inmates in prisons through the appropriation of artistic techniques and the dialogues that may arise in the approach to art.

 This program was created in the absence of alternative training processes and aims to enhance technical skills and generate dialogues around issues that are important in the reintegration and empowerment of those deprived of liberty in prisons in Colombia.
 The project provides inmates with tools to capture their narratives through the visual arts and express their ideas and emotions in creative and non-violent ways.
 It is understood that artistic creation in complex contexts such as prisons can contribute to the strengthening of self-esteem, collaborative work between participants, the exploration of alternative life references and the motivation to develop new ways of inhabiting the prison system .